tangix/ci4-zen-zone/routing-filters/README.md

 If the user don't have access to the setting, an exception is thrown and a 403 (Forbidden) response is generated.

 ## Routing definitions
 The incoming request is checked for routes defined in ``app/Config/Routes.php``.
-Since automatic routing is disabled a 404 response will be generated if no defined route is found.
+Since automatic routing is disabled a 404 (Not Found) response will be generated if no defined route is found.

 For this discussion I will use a portion of the ``Routes.php`` file defining CRUD actions for working with a configuration object "Region".
 The Region object is defined as a [Model](https://codeigniter4.github.io/userguide/models/model.html) in CodeIgniter with a corresponding [Entity](https://codeigniter4.github.io/userguide/models/entities.html).